- 1. Try some work-study programs

 2. Look for in-state tuition options

 Look for a university in your state instead of going to another state to study.
 That’s because most public universities offer in-state students lower tuition rates compared to out-of-state students.
-Leaving your state for higher education may double or even triple the cost of learning.
+Leaving your state for

 If you live in Florida, you will pay the lowest in-state tuition fees in the country.
 But Vermont has the highest in-state tuition fees in America.
 So if you live in Vermont, consider joining an academic institute in Florida, the state with the lowest average out-of-state tuition among four-year institutions.
 Do a little digging about study options before finally choosing a university.